About the Expert

 - America Abroad Media, advisory board

-- Aspen Institute Middle East Investment Initiative, board director
+- Aspen Institute Middle East Investment Initiative, chairman

 - Credit Suisse Asset Management, senior advisor